gaveen/dotfiles/keyboards/README.md

 - Shift
 - Alternative mouse buttons

+In addition, Layer 1 also has F1 to F12 function keys, Media Play/Pause, and Capslock.

 This layer is accessed by holding the Layer 1 key with the Left Thumb.
 It is busier than Layer 2 because Right Hand is the one that usually moves around (e.g., access arrow cluster, use external mouse).

 #### Layer 2: